Marine and freshwater turtle monitoring

 Research and monitoring activities are conducted by department staff and the QTC volunteer program.

 The project incorporates annual volunteer training, where volunteers of the project undergo training in research and monitoring techniques and data collection.
-This training is primarily conducted at the Mon Repos Regional Park.
+This training is primarily conducted at the Mon Repos Conservation Park.

 The data collected is collated within a central departmental database and is summarised in annual reports produced by departmental staff and volunteer team leaders.
 The information is used to guide conservation management planning.